MicroSugarDeveloperOrg/Avalonia.WebView/README.md

 ## Description

-   > use webview2 for Windows (please install microsoft edge webview2)
+   > use Webview2 for Windows (please install Microsoft edge Webview2)

    > use WKWebView[Appkit] for MacOS (system in)

-   > use webkit webview for Linux (if not please install [sudo apt-get libwebkit2gtk-4-37])
+   > use Webkit Webview for Linux (if not please install [sudo apt-get libwebkit2gtk-4-37])

    > use Android.Webkit.WebView  for Android (this is in Microsoft-Android [net5.0-Android; net6.0-Android; net7.0-Android])